kosukeimai/MatchIt/README.md

 and subclassification, some of which rely on functions from other R packages.
 A variety of methods to estimate propensity scores for propensity score matching are included.
-Below is an example of the use of `MatchIt` to perform full matching and assessing overlap and balance:
+Below is an example of the use of `MatchIt` to perform full matching and assess balance:

 ``` r
 library("MatchIt")